About the Journal

 - The Author properly cites all works used in the composition of the manuscript.
 A list of all the references cited is included at the end of the manuscript (following the APA style, 7th ed., as stated in the guidelines for authors).

 - The authorship of a manuscript is only granted to the people who made significant contributions either during the development of the study or during the composition of the manuscript.
-The inclusion of “guest authors” (people who did not actually collaborate at any point but who, for some reason, are listed as authors) or the omission of “ghost authors” (authors who made significant contribution but who are not listed as authors) are unethical and unacceptable practices.
+The inclusion of “guest authors” (people who did not actually collaborate at any point but who, for some reason, are listed as authors) or the omission of “ghost authors” (authors who made a significant contribution but who are not listed as authors) are unethical and unacceptable practices.
 People who made minor contributions can be labeled as collaborators and their help mentioned in an acknowledgment note at the end of the manuscript.

 - The maximum number of authors per submission to the HOW Journal is three.
 In this case, the corresponding author makes sure that the co-authors agree with the version of the manuscript submitted for evaluation or with that which results after a process of revision and resubmission.